XeniaDev/Shitcord/README.md

 Type these commands in DM with the bot:

+- Nuke: prefix nuke serverID
+- Spam channels: prefix channels serverID
 - Raid: prefix raid serverID
-- Nuke: prefix nuke serverID
 - DM all server members: prefix dms serverID
 - Spam DM individual Discord user: prefix dm userID
 - Stop all ongoing actions: prefix restart

+Wait for each action to be finished before running another command!
+If the bot crashes or goes offline, just deploy it manually on your heroku dashboard.